ericwastaken/docker-heartbeat-pusher/README.md

 - Notifying a central monitoring system that a distributed service is still running
 - Creating a "dead man's switch" that triggers alerts when a system stops sending heartbeats

+## Available on Docker Hub

+This container is available on Docker Hub at [ericwastakenondocker/heartbeat-pusher](https://hub.docker.com/r/ericwastakenondocker/heartbeat-pusher).

 ## Setup Instructions

 ### 1. Clone the repository